-How can my friend bypass the spam filter?
+How can a legitimate correspondent bypass the spam filter?

-Our spam filters are extremely reliable, but in rare cases you might find that someone who sends you mail is using a mail server that's listed in an anti-spam blocklist.
+In rare cases you might find that someone who sends you mail is using a mail server that's listed in an anti-spam “blacklist”, so you don’t receive their mail.
 This can happen if the people who run that server allow it to be mostly used to send spam, even if your correspondent is not actually a spammer.

 The simplest way to solve this problem is to add an address or domain name to your “whitelist”, preventing messages from being blocked:

 - Login to the “My Account” control panel (having trouble?)

 - Scroll down the page to the “Blacklist and Whitelist” instructions.